argoproject/Argo/docs/developers/setup.rst

 7. First, install the Python dependencies.

-	We use a few Python libraries for this project, including `Fabric <http://www.fabfile.org>`_ which powers the INN deploy-tools to elegantly run common but complex tasks.
+	We use a few Python libraries for this project, including `Fabric <http://www.fabfile.org>`_ which powers the INN deploy-tools to elegantly run `many common but complex tasks <https://github.com/INN/deploy-tools/blob/master/COMMANDS.md>`_.
 In the `OS X setup guide <https://github.com/inn/docs/staffing/onboarding/os-x-setup.md>`_, you should have installed Python virtualenv and virtualenvwrapper.

 	Make sure you tell virtualenvwrapper where the umbrella is. ::